 2.5.2.1 Agent Configuration Settings

 The following are the Stork agent configuration settings available in the /etc/stork/agent.env file after installing the package.
-All these settings use the STORK_AGENT_prefix to indicate that they configure the Stork agent.
-Configuring Stork using the environment variables is recommended for deployments using systemd.
+All these settings use the STORK_AGENT prefix to indicate that they configure the Stork agent.